La Liga suspended for next two matchdays amid coronavirus chaos | Goal.com

 Several of Spain's football fixtures had already been disrupted by concerns over the spread of the virus, with matches either being recheduled or forced to play behind closed doors.

-Now, however, with Madrid having gone into isolation after learning that a member of their basketball team had tested positive for Covid-19, things have become even more complicated.
+Now, however, with Madrid having gone into isolation after learning that a member of their basketball team – who use the same training facilities as the football team - had tested positive for Covid-19, things have become even more complicated.

 A statement from La Liga reads: "Given the circumstances learned this morning, referring to the quarantine of established at Real Madrid and the possible positive tests of players from other clubs, La Liga feels that the scenario has called for the next phase of action in preventative measures against Covid-19.